F5Networks/f5-appsvcs-templates/docs/userguide/template-authoring.rst

 ======================

 Templates are AS3 declarations that have been parameterized.
-This page has a short tutorial to help template authors get started creating template sets, and a more detailed explanation of the templates and their syntax.
+This page has a short tutorial to help template authors get started creating template sets, with a more detailed explanation of the templates and their syntax.

-We recommend template authors read the overview of the FAST Engine to fully understand how templates are processed in the system.
+We recommend template authors read the :ref:`overview` to fully understand how templates are processed in the system.

 In order to use the FAST CLI, which provides template validation and previewing, Node Package Manager (npm) must be installed.
 FAST CLI is a community-supported authoring tool that template authors may use.